linkeddatacenter/BOTK-core/README.md

 ## Usage

 This package provides some simple tools to transform  raw data into rdf linked data according [BOTK language profile](vocabularies).

+This package is compatible both with [KEES architecture](http://linkeddata.center/kees and with [LinkedData.Center SDaaS plans](http://linkeddata.center/home/sdaas)

 For example this code snipplet: